warniiiz/next-base64-encoder/README.md

 Then run your project with `npm run dev` and go to `http://localhost:3000/test`.
 The results will be displayed in the server console and in the browser as a JSON object.

+This middleware has the Browserify buffer dependency: `npm install --save-dev buffer`.

 _Note that the pure-JS performance are worst than in Node.js runtime...
 Although, since Node's Buffer is used for Base64 conversion in Edge runtime, there is no need to improve pure-JS performances on this side._